 B14: GI_Forum Special Session: Food - Local and Global Challenges

 Associations of Body Mass Index with Food Environments, Physical Activity and Smoking

 1Instituto de Altos Estudios Nacionales, Universidad San Francisco de Quito; 2Facultad Latinoamericana de Ciencias Sociales; 3University of Toronto

-This paper identifies spatial patterns of BMI and obesity in the Metropolitan District of Quito, and investigates associations between distances to food outlets, physical activity and smoking (independent variables) and body mass index (BMI) and obesity (BMI > 30) (dependent variables).
-Spatial patterns of BMI/obesity were identified by applying spatial autocorrelation.
-Associations between dependent and independent variables were studied by applying global regressions (GR) and geographical weighted regressions (GWR).
-We identified BMI hot spots in western rural parishes, and hot spots of obesity were found in northern urban parishes.
-Smoking was found to be a significant factor for BMI and obesity.
-Distance to supermarkets was found to be a significant predictor for obesity.
+This paper identifies spatial patterns of body mass index (BMI) and obesity in the Metropolitan District of Quito, Ecuador, by applying spatial autocorrelation.
+We identified BMI hotspots in western rural parishes, and hotspots of obesity in northern urban parishes .
+We then explored associations between distances to food outlets, physical activity and smoking (independent variables), and BMI and obesity (BMI > 30) (dependent variables) by applying global regressions (GR) and geographical weighted regressions (GWR).
+Smoking was found to be significantly negatively associated with BMI and obesity.
+Distance to supermarkets was found to be negatively associated with obesity.

 Benefits of non-profit sharing economy activities and their impact.
 The example of the food sharing project Mundraub